Abagofair/StinterLogger/README.md

 "Name": Name of the program to be run, e.g. 'RaceProgram' or 'FreeRoam'

 "TelemetryUpdateFrequency": Updates per second.
-A higher value helps with precision (sector time estimation, lap time estimation..) because of the data increase, but comes at a performance and memory cost.
+A higher value helps with precision (sector time estimation, lap time estimation..) because of the increased amount of data, but comes at a performance and memory cost.
 Values between 4-20 Hz seems to cause no noticable issues.

 "StartCondition": Activates the program and emits ProgramActivation event when this condition is met.